YoguiSan/bees-frontend-challenge/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|--  index.tsx (the component/page itself)\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|--  styles.ts (styles, very conveniently named so)

-Files that are assets were included in an *assets* folder in the root of the src directory.
+Files that are assets (like images and fonts) were included in an *assets* folder in the root of the src directory.
 Requests are handled in files located in the *services* folder, and any utilities (configuration, breakpoints and colors for using in Styled Components, etc.) are inside the *utils* folder.
 Also, their respective tests are inside a \_\_tests\_\_ folder located inside of their directory.
 Like this:

 |--src\
 &nbsp;&nbsp;&nbsp;&nbsp;|--  utils\